KyrianU/Gym-World/README.md

 * As a frequent visitor, I would like to be able to to access the website on different devices (phones & tablets)
 * As a frequent visitor, I would like to know if the class times have stayed the same or perhaps have changed.

+# Features left to implement
+* Image slideshow to replace Home page main image in the future (I attempted to do it originally but found it difficult to implement it at this stage.)
+* Video tour of the Gym enviroment

 # Design

 ## Colors